svsudhir/textile.vim/README.md

 #Textile Syntax Highlighting for Vim.

-Brings syntax highlighting to textile files in Vim.
+Syntax highlighting for textile files in Vim.

 ##Install